What Is Arms Control?

 The Cold War: Tensions between the United States and the Soviet Union stayed limited during the Cold War, in part because arms control agreements helped both sides maintain nuclear and conventional military balances.

-Both countries agreed to limit the size and strength of their arsenals so that neither side could attack with enough force to prevent the other from retaliating with devastating consequences.
+Both countries agreed to restrict the size and strength of their arsenals so that neither side could attack with enough force to prevent the other from retaliating with devastating consequences.
 U.S. and Soviet leaders also agreed to limit the types of defenses they could develop, including missiles that could knock out incoming nuclear weapons.
 Such boundaries helped keep both sides vulnerable to attacks, preserving stability in the process.

 Cold War arms control agreements increased transparency, giving each country a more accurate idea of their rivals’ military capabilities, reducing the odds that some miscalculation could lead to war.
 Regular communication between officials in both countries also helped avoid misunderstandings and overreactions.